 North Carolina State Bar

-Admitted to practice before all North Carolina State Courts, all Federal district courts in NC, Fourth Circuit Court of Appeals, U.S. Court of Military Justice, and the U.S. Supreme Court
+Admitted to practice before all North Carolina State Courts, all Federal district courts in North Carolina, Fourth Circuit Court of Appeals, United States Court of Military Justice, and the United States Supreme Court

 MEMBERSHIPS AND AFFILIATIONS: